-Columns 1 and 2 of Table 4 show that using either return on equity (ROE) or abnormal stock return (RETURN) as a measure of performance, relative to the probability of being a no-control-change BHC, the probability of top management turnover is higher when the BHC is not run by a one-person management team, when board insiders hold smaller equity stakes, and when the return on equity is lower.
-The log odds of a management turnover versus no outcome is not significantly affected by the size of the firm or by the combined equity stakes of all greater than 5-percent shareholders.
-In terms
+Columns 1 and 2 of table IV show that using either return on equity (ROE) or abnormal stock return (RETURN) as a measure of performance, relative to the probability of being a no control change BHC, the probability of top management turnover is higher when the BHC is not run by a one-man management team, when board insiders hold smaller equity stakes and when the return on equity is lower.
+The log odds of a management turnover versus no outcome is not significantly affected by the size of the firm or by the combined equity stakes of all greater-than-5 percent shareholders.
+In terms of probabilities, column 1 of table V indicates that starting from a "base case" in which LN SIZE and BOSS are set equal to their mean and INSIDE, LARGE and ROE are set equal to their medians, when ROE falls to the top of its lowest quartile, the estimated probability of a management turnover rises from 11.7 percent to 16.1 percent.26 The estimated